pymupdf/PyMuPDF/docs/textwriter.rst

 Using this object entails three steps:

 1. When **created**, a TextWriter requires a fixed **page rectangle** in relation to which it calculates text positions.
-A text writer can write to a page with the same size only.
+A text writer can write to pages of this size only.
-2. Store text in the TextWriter using methods :meth:`TextWriter.append`, :meth:`TextWriter.appendv` and :meth:`TextWriter.fill_textbox` as often as desired.
+2. Store text in the TextWriter using methods :meth:`TextWriter.append`, :meth:`TextWriter.appendv` and :meth:`TextWriter.fill_textbox` as often as is desired.
-3. Output the TextWriter object on some PDF page.
+3. Output the TextWriter object on some PDF page(s).

 .. note::